cloud-bulldozer/performance-dashboards/dittybopper/README.md

 dittybopper/templates/dittybopper.yaml.template file) and your chosen syncer image (defaults to quay.io/cloud-bulldozer/dittybopper-syncer:latest).

-The syncer image is built with the context at the root of the repository, and the image in the dittybopper/syncer directory.
+The syncer image is built with the context at the root of the repository, and the image in the root directory.
-You can build it with `make build-syncer-image SYNCER_IMG_TAG=container.registry.org/organization/syncer:latest` Alternatively, you can run the following command form the root folder of this repository: `podman build -f dittybopper/syncer/Dockerfile -t=container.registry.org/organization/syncer:latest .`
+You can build it with `make build-syncer-image SYNCER_IMG_TAG=container.registry.org/organization/syncer:latest` Alternatively, you can run the following command from the root folder of this repository: `podman build -f Dockerfile -t=container.registry.org/organization/syncer:latest .`

 ## Contribute